 What To Stock Up On In September

-You can dehydrate some apples, make applesauce, or even apple pie filling.
+You can dehydrate some apples, make applesauce, or even pie filling.
 Who doesn’t love apple slices dipped in caramel?
 The list is neverending for apples.

 What To Stock Up On In September